Right arrowBosscoder School of Technology

 4th Year Computer Science Engineering Subjects

-The final year of B.Tech focuses less on classroom subjects and more on industry experience and real-world applications.
+The final year of a B.Tech program focuses less on classroom subjects and more on real industry experience and practical application of skills.

 → Industry-sponsored projects

-At Bosscoder School of Technology, students spend the final year working in real industry environments through paid internships or industry sponsored projects.
+At Bosscoder School of Technology, students spend the final year working on real industry problems through internships, product development projects, or startup incubation programs.

 Additional Subjects in Computer Science Engineering

-Apart from technical courses, engineering programs also include some non-technical subjects for holistic development.
+Apart from technical courses, engineering programs also include some non-technical subjects that help in overall personality and professional development.

 These may include: